Skip to content

 Method:

-1. Pour 1 mug of rice and 2 mugs water (or 1 each water and coconut milk) into a large saucepan, along with the halved chilli if using, and bring to a simmer.
+1. Pour 1 mug of rice and 2 mugs water (or 1 each water and tomato sauce/coconut milk) into a large saucepan, along with the halved chilli if using, and bring to a simmer.
 Cook until liquid is absorbed and rice is fluffy (about 12-15 mins for basmati, longer for long-grain rice), adding more water if it boils away before the rice is cooked.

 2. Remove the chilli if you used one and stir through the drained kidney beans and seasoning (if using).
 Serve as is, or with some cooked chicken or veggie alternative.
 Some sliced spring onions are also traditional with this dish!